andrey123h/OPU-C-laboratory-Assembler-Grade93/README.txt

+## Assembler Project
-This  assembler project was done by me in 2024 as part of C programing lab course in the Open university.
+### This project was done by me in 2024 as part of C programing lab course in the Open university.